roaaaude/Fianal-Project-WEB/README.md

 ## Project Description

 ShopEasy allows users to browse, search, and purchase products across multiple categories.
 Users can register and log in to access additional features like saving favorite items, adding products to cart, and completing checkout.
-Admin users have additional capabilities to manage the product inventory.
+Admin users have additional capabilities to manage the product inventory through a modern dashboard.

 The application includes:
 - User authentication with JWT
 - Role-based access control (regular users and admins)
-- Product management with CRUD operations
+- Product management with full CRUD operations (admin dashboard)
 - Shopping cart functionality
 - Checkout process
 - Contact form with validation